Izaakwltn/resolre/README.md

 ### Current State of the Project:

+Caught on loops a bit, there's some recursive process that is ending the last loop in parallel?
+Time will tell.
+I have a simple multiply example `(run-multiply)` that is successful besides a random post-loop loop. fun stuff!

-Currently, losing my mind.
-I've nearly compiled the standard brainfuck Hello World! from wikipedia, which has brought me a delightful recursion error, where after completing all commands (and having every function under the sun return `Hello World!`, the program decides to start over from the middle, and tries to print a negative-value ascii character just for fun.
-It's got something to do with loops, and my personal misery.
+I've also nearly compiled the standard brainfuck Hello World! from wikipedia, which has brought me a delightful recursion error, where after completing all commands (and having every function under the sun return `Hello World!`, the program decides to start over from the middle, and tries to print a negative-value ascii character just for fun.
+It's got something to do with loops, and my personal misery (same issue as multiply.rsr).
+Try out the frustration with `(run-hello-world)`!

 On a happier note, I've compiled one test file, dumb-hello-world.rsr.
 It makes use of all commands except for loops and character input.
 It spits out `Hello`, which you can try using `(run-dumb-hello-world)`